-April 1, 2010- March 31,2011

-Full operation

-Evaluation

-Development of Clinical Forms Begin data collection for overall CLE.
+Ethics approval application written and submitted It is unclear at this stage if this step will be required.
+If it is required, it will be essential to undertake as soon as possible.
+COMPLETE none anticipated Dec-10 April 1, 2010- March 31,2011 200 10 Full operation Evaluation Development of Clinical Forms Begin data collection for overall CLE.
 Compile data for Process Evaluation of project.
-Data to evaluate the effectiveness of this type of team.
-Potential travel to BC to verify evaluation process.
-Process evaluation to determine best practices in assembling teams Clinical Forms in place and integrated with other work Ethics approved Dec-10 Educating Public to access the team All consents, interdisciplinary forms and documents for use in the CLE Packaged and validated forms - translated into French see above see above Sites continue operation Public and other professional marketing information Information, including pamphlets, community discussions, forums and workshops to help communities understand the benefit of accessing the CLE.
-In addition, education to provider groups to understand fully the benefits of working and learning in an interdisciplinary team.
+Clinical Forms in place and integrated with other work Ethics approved Dec-10 Educating Public to access the team All consents, interdisciplinary forms and documents for use in the CLE Packaged and validated forms - translated into French see above see above Sites continue operation Public and other professional marketing information Information, including pamphlets, community discussions, forums and workshops to help communities understand the benefit of accessing the CLE.
+Also education to provider groups to understand fully the benefits of working and learning in an interdisciplinary team.
 New materials and updated letters to be produced none anticipated Oct.
-2010 Dec-10 Delivery of clinical services continues Clients are accessing services in the interprofessional team while clinicians continue to learn together.
-All clients in all sites are being streamed through one central intake Data collection started Phase One Report and One Report in English and None anticipated Dec-10 Submit end of Phase One Project Report and Updated Guidelines on how to develop sustainable CLEs that create capacity for collaborative practice and Updated Guidelines on how to develop sustainable CLEs completed and submitted to Health Canada.
-French enhanced patient care.
-Mar-11
+2010 Dec-10